Morena Baccarin: Career

 Baccarin appeared in the 2015 action-comedy Spy as agent Karen Walker.
 In 2016, Baccarin appeared in the film Deadpool as Vanessa Carlysle.
 She reprised her role in the 2018 sequel Deadpool 2.
 In 2015, Baccarin began a leading role as Dr. Leslie Thompkins in the Fox show Gotham.
 She portrayed the character in all five seasons of the show.
 She also played a recurring role as Erica Flynn, a woman who murdered her husband, and a romantic interest of Patrick Jane (Simon Baker) from The Mentalist, 2013 to 2015.
 In 2019, she played a psychologist on the Brazilian TV series Sessão de Terapia (Therapy Session), her first production role in her native country.
 In 2020, Baccarin co-starred in the apocalyptic thriller Greenland.
-In 2023, Bacarrin starred in the action film Fast Charlie.
-Since October 2025 she has appeared as lead Sheriff Mickey Fox in the CBS drama Sheriff Country.
+In 2023, Baccarin starred in the action film Fast Charlie.
+Since October 2025, she has appeared as lead Sheriff Mickey Fox in the CBS drama Sheriff Country.